Next page » |

 Email list

 Enter your info below to join the Non-Motivational Speaker Series email list.
-You'll receive two emails before each event so you can make sure not to miss any of our fair-traded, locally-harvested morsels of brain candy.
 You can unsubscribe at any time.

 The celeb memoir: butter on the publishing world's triscuit, or somber literary catharsis?
 On Thursday, March 15 in New York, join CUNY Professor and Bruce Springsteen biographer Marc Dolan, Thomas Dunne Books editor Peter Joseph (steward of Steve Guttenberg's forthcoming autobiography, The Guttenberg Bible), and Mark Sam Rosenthal, star/writer/producer of off-off-Broadway production I Light Up My Life: The Mark Sam Celebrity Autobiography, for a fun night of pathos and self-reflection.